MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: The Constructed MUSON Dataset

 \subsection{Action Definition and Distribution}

-To align with the token generation mechanism of VLMs, we discretize continuous trajectories into six distinct semantic actions.
+To align with the token generation mechanism of VLMs, we discretize robot navigation behaviors into six distinct semantic actions.
+The action distributions are summarized in Table~\ref{tab:dataset_statistics}.
+This design converts social navigation understanding into high-level short-horizon action supervision, which is essential for supervised fine-tuning and safety-oriented decision evaluation.
 This transformation into discrete action selection offers two primary advantages: 1) Compared to continuous regression, selecting actions from a finite semantic set simplifies the prediction target, allowing the model to focus on high-level decision intentions rather than precise metric estimation.
-2) Discrete tokens align naturally with CoT texts, positioning the action as the logical conclusion of the reasoning process.
+2) Discrete actions align naturally with CoT texts, positioning the action as the logical conclusion of the reasoning process while maintaining decision consistency.

-In addition, to address the long-tailed distribution and positional bias in navigation data, we adopted a targeted curation strategy to construct a distribution that balances physical priors with geometric symmetry.
-The statistics are shown in Table \ref{tab:action_dist}.

-\textbf{Physically Grounded Action Balancing.} Given that ``move forward'' is a high-frequency action in navigation, we retained approximately 56.6\% of ``move forward'' samples.
-This aligns with real-world physical laws, endowing the model with necessary forward momentum and preventing overly conservative decision-making in safe scenarios due to excessive balancing.
+\textbf{(1) Physically Grounded Action Distribution.} \textit{Move Forward} accounts for 54.48\% of all samples.
+This endows the model with necessary forward momentum and prevents overly conservative decision-making in safe scenarios.

-\textbf{Geometric Symmetry.} To eliminate \textit{Positional Bias} where models tend to turn towards a specific side, we strictly controlled the quantity of samples for left and right directions to be equivalent: \begin{itemize} \item Oblique Motion: \textit{Move Forward Left} and \textit{Move Forward Right} both have 118 samples. \item Turning: \textit{Turn Left} and \textit{Turn Right} both have 32 samples. \end{itemize} This geometric balance forces the model to make decisions based on environmental features rather than statistical priors.